flomihciu/assessment2/README.md

 - **Flask**: Flask is a lightweight WSGI web application framework.
 It is designed to make getting started quick and easy, with the ability to scale up to complex applications.

 - **PostgreSQL**: PSQL is a free and open-source relational database management system (RDBMS) emphasizing extensibility and SQL compliance.
 It supports all major operating systems and handles a range of workloads from single machines to data warehouses, data lakes,[14] or web services with many concurrent users.

+- **Flask**: Flask is a lightweight WSGI web application framework.
+It is designed to make getting started quick and easy, with the ability to scale up to complex applications.

+- **Terraform**: Terraform is an Infrastructure as Code (IaC) tool used for provisioning and managing cloud resources.
+It enables you to define infrastructure (such as servers, databases, and networking) using declarative configuration files.
+Terraform supports multiple cloud providers (AWS, Azure, GCP) and allows for automation, scalability, and consistency in infrastructure deployment.

+- **Ansible**: Ansible is a configuration management and automation tool used for managing servers, deploying applications, and orchestrating IT tasks.
+It operates in an agentless manner, using SSH or WinRM to communicate with remote systems.
+Ansible is useful for automating system configuration, software installation, and continuous deployment.

 # Setting up Ansible and Terraform locally if necessary:
 	sudo apt update